Pine Mountain Settlement School

 ARTS AND CRAFTS CERAMICS Organizing and Marketing Pottery 1960s

 So many questions.
-However, the timing was favorable and the questions looked surmountable.
-The School began the process of discovery.
-Many small pottery initiatives were demonstrating that “pots” could be profitable and the craft could educate in many areas.
-The market was good and growing and Pine Mountain had a staff dedicated to learning and earning, particularly in the persons of Paul Lynn, Mary Rogers, and others.
+However, the timing was favorable for such an endeavor and the questions looked surmountable.
+The School began the process of ceramics discovery.
+What they found was that many small pottery initiatives were demonstrating that “pots” could be profitable and the craft could educate in many areas.
+The market, in fact, was good and growing and Pine Mountain, and had a staff dedicated to learning and earning, particularly in the persons of Paul Lynn, Mary Rogers, and others on the School staff.

-A small club comprised of Community folk was formed and supportive.
-On September 15, 1965 the pottery club was defined and officers were appointed/elected.
+A small club comprised of Pine Mountain Settlement School Community folk was formed and they were enthusiastic and supportive.
+On September 15, 1965, the pottery club was defined and officers were appointed/elected.

 Linda Caldwell was chosen as President, Bonnie Coldiron, Vice President, Bonnie Johnson, Secretary, and Cinda Asher was appointed Treasurer.
 The Club was given a name: Pinch-a-Pot.
 The formation of the club followed four years of staff planning and gathering of information.

 Pottery classes lapsed for many years between the mid 1970’s and late 1980s, until it was incorporated in a limited way into Environmental Educational programming.
 However, various staff took up the challenge of learning the craft and produced wares to be sold at Fair Day or in local venues.
-The pottery of Pat and Ben Begley was well known for building on previous knowledge of the craft at the School and elegantly expanding it’s design elements.
-Their craft quality and their knowledge of the craft grew as they experimented with the tools remaining from the 1960s and 1970s, and they generously shared what they learned with students and staff and added to the craft’s resilience at Pine Mountain.
+The pottery of Pat and Ben Begley was well-known for building on previous knowledge of the craft at the School and elegantly expanding its design elements.
+Their craft quality and their knowledge of the craft grew as they experimented with the tools remaining from the 1960s and 1970s, and they generously shared what they learned with students, staff, and community.
+As a result, their efforts added to the craft’s resilience at Pine Mountain.

-GALLERY ARTS AND CRAFTS CERAMICS Pottery Organizing and Promoting Pottery 1960s
+GALLERY II: ARTS AND CRAFTS CERAMICS Pottery Organizing and Promoting Pottery 1960s